Reejig Blog

 Recent research from MIT illustrates why this shift matters.

-Researchers created what they call the Iceberg Index, mapping the capabilities of 13,000+ AI tools against 32,000 human skills across 151 million U.S. workers.
+Researchers created what they call the Iceberg Index.
+It maps the capabilities of 13,000+ AI systems against 32,000 human skills across 151 million U.S. workers.

-Their finding: AI systems could technically perform tasks representing roughly 11.7% of total wage value (about $1.2 trillion).
+Their finding: AI systems could technically perform tasks representing roughly 11.7% of total wage value.
+That is about $1.2 trillion.

-Adoption timelines, integration challenges, governance requirements, and organizational readiness will ultimately determine what happens in practice.
+Adoption timelines, integration challenges, governance requirements, and organizational readiness determine what happens in practice.

-Workforce disruption happens at the level of tasks, not jobs.
+The real insight: workforce disruption happens at the level of tasks.
+Not jobs.

-And if leaders want to manage that disruption responsibly, they must first understand the tasks themselves.
+If leaders want to manage that disruption responsibly, they must first understand the tasks themselves.
+Work Architecture makes those tasks visible and structured.
+From Job Architecture to Work Architecture.

 Why "time in skills" is the wrong metric for the AI era

-Another misconception in workforce analytics is the reliance on time as a proxy for skill or expertise.
+Another misconception in workforce analytics: the reliance on time as a proxy for skill or expertise.

 This comparison is flawed.